ibm-cloud-docs/cis/logpush.md

 You can use the token `{DATE}` in the bucket path to make the Logpush job push request logs in daily folders in the bucket path.
 For example: `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`
 {: tip}

-## Setting up Logpush using the API
+## Creating a Logpush job with the API
 {: #logpush-setup-api}
+{: api}

+Use Cloud Object Storage API to create a Logpush job.

+### Creating a Logpush job with Cloud Object Storage API
+{: #logpush-setup-cos-api}
 {: api}

 To create a Logpush job using the API, follow these steps: